Best USB-C Hubs for Chromebooks Android Central 2021

 This hub sports most of the same ports as the AUKEY into a hub that's narrower and more affordable.
 The HDMI port supports 4K output, the pass-through charging supports 100W speeds, and the aluminum housing will wear scratches and scuffs better than Aukey's black plastic.

-If you just need to add some ports to a Pixelbook Go or a Chrome OS tablet that lacks USB-A ports entirely, this affordable little block will give you enough for a mouse, keyboard, and two flash drives.
+If you just need to add some ports to a Pixelbook Go or a Chrome OS tablet that lacks USB-A ports entirely, this affordable little block will give you enough for a mouse, keyboard, flash drive, and a memory card.
 Not bad for the price of a small pizza.

 Pick the hub that's right for you

-AUKEY's great USB-C hubs have been with me through chaotic deadlines, editing on the go, and beyond my Pixelbook, I've used it with my Android phones more than once, but since I got the Uni USB-C hub, I've been in love with it.
+AUKEY's great USB-C hubs have been with me through chaotic deadlines, editing on the go, and beyond my Chromebooks.
+I've also used them with Android phones more than once.
+However, since I got the Uni USB-C hub over a year ago, I've been absolutely in love with it!

-So long as I'm not using it for screen mirroring, I can swap out the short cable it comes with for a longer USB-C to USB-C cable to organize cables further away from my Chromebook on my standing desk (it'll probably come in handy for you if you work from home.
-It's also the size of a credit card with the cables detached, making it one of the easiest hubs to pack for frequent travelers.
+I can swap out the short cable it comes with for a longer USB-C to USB-C cable to organize cables further away from my Chromebook on my standing desk (it'll probably come in handy for you if you work from home).
+Just be mindful if you're using it for screen mirroring that you use a 10 Gbps cable to ensure the picture doesn't stutter.
+It's also the size of a credit card with the cables detached, making it one of the easiest hubs to pack for frequent travelers or students.

 That said, you might not need Ethernet and HDMI and seven other kinds of ports.
-If all you need are USB-A ports for your mouse and keyboard, AUKEY's 4-in-1 will get you by without spending too much while still guaranteeing quality.
+If all you need are USB-A ports for your mouse and keyboard, AUKEY's 5-in-1 will get you by without spending too much while still guaranteeing quality.

 We may earn a commission for purchases using our links.
 Learn more.